-- HydroBCAA + EAA for muscle repair and optimal hydration
+- HydroBCAA + Essentials for muscle repair and optimal hydration

-- PS Whey or ISO-P3 to promote muscle recovery and growth
+- Whey Isolate to promote muscle recovery and growth

-- Jekyll for better blood flow, increased pumps, and enhanced nutrient delivery to the muscles
+- Hyde® Max Pump for better blood flow, increased pumps, and enhanced nutrient delivery to the muscles

 - Crash Liquid Shots for better sleep and muscle recovery